Recipe Overview

 Servings: 10 (2 tablespoons each)

-This dip doesn’t look like hummus, I know.
-If you’re going for something that looks and tastes more like hummus (even hummus without tahini), omit the fresh parsley.
+This dip doesn’t look like traditional hummus, I know.
+If you’re going for something that looks and tastes more like hummus (even hummus without tahini), simply omit the fresh parsley.
 I just love the flavor parsley adds and the beautiful shade of green.
 Wouldn’t you say it’s more appetizing than plain ol’ hummus?

 Hummus is super easy to make.
 You’ll need a food processor.
 Maybe a blender would work although I’ve never tried making hummus in a blender.